lenstronomy/lenstronomy/PUBLISHED.rst

 * High-resolution imaging follow-up of doubly imaged quasars; `Shajib et al. 2020 <https://arxiv.org/abs/2011.01971>`_ *Modeling of doubly lensed quasars from Keck Adaptive Optics data*

+* A versatile tool for cluster lensing source reconstruction.
+I. methodology and illustration on sources in the Hubble Frontier Field Cluster MACS J0717.5+3745; `Yang et al. 2020 <https://arxiv.org/abs/2001.07719>`_
+    *reconstructing the intrinsic size-mass relation of strongly lensed sources in clusters*

+* The evolution of the size-mass relation at z=1-3 derived from the complete Hubble Frontier Fields data set; `Yang et al. 2020 <https://arxiv.org/abs/2011.10059>`_
+    *reconstructing the intrinsic size-mass relation of strongly lensed sources in clusters*

 Automatized Lens Modeling